Shoegaze Began Here - Part I

 The Chameleons - Silence, Sea & Sky (1985)

 Maybe I need to start a Dreampop Began Here segment as well.
 This tune is totally Blue Velvet/Twin Peaks Angelo Badalamenti except it's a year before Blue Velvet and four years before Twin Peaks.
+You expect Julee Cruise to come in at any minute.
 Anyhow Silence, Sea & Sky was composed on a Solina which is an ARP string synth.
 Brilliant stuff.

 The Chameleons - Caution

 Now lets just get down to the rock!
 As I said I get stuck on The Chameleons so it might be a couple of weeks before anything else crosses my eardrums.
 Here's a mammoth and mighty tune from their third LP Strange Times (1986).
 This is how majestic and intense I always thought Echo & The Bunnymen should have been but they were disappointing poseurs.
 It didn't matter though because we had The Chameleons.

 I'm surprised this didn't become the COVID19 anthem.
 Anyway it was interesting to read in the comments that guitarist Dave Fielding wrote this tune even before the first album Script Of The Bridge (1983) was recorded.
 It's another dark intense epic.
 Sometimes they reach a Husker Dü like fever pitch except amongst the claustrophobia there is space for respite until you realise that is dread filled too.
 Classic.